Rowena: Geoffrey of Monmouth

 Geoffrey of Monmouth's work Historia Regum Britanniae (History of the Kings of Britain, circa 1138) was the first to give Hengist's daughter a name, Rowena (described by the scholar Edward Augustus Freeman as "a later absurdity"), though the spelling varies widely by manuscript.
 According to Geoffrey, Vortigern usurps the throne of Britain from the rightful king Constans.
 Geoffrey claims the drunken seduction of Vortigern created the tradition of toasting in Britain.
 Vortigern's friendly dealings with the Saxons, especially his allowing even more settlers to join them, causes his sons by his first wife to rebel.
+Vortigern ignores the Britons’ pleas to drive out the Saxons because of Rowena.
 His eldest son Vortimer takes the British throne and drives out the Saxons, but he is poisoned by Rowena, who assumes a wicked stepmother role.
+Having regained the throne, Votigern heeded Rowena’s plea and once again invited Hengist and the Saxons to Britain.
 Later, the Saxons kill all the British leaders at the Treachery of the Long Knives, sparing Vortigern because of Rowena.

 With her use of seduction and potions, Geoffrey's Rowena perhaps served as a basis for later villainesses of the Matter of Britain such as Morgan le Fay, and can be contrasted with his positive portrayal of British queens like Cordelia of Britain and Marcia.
 Another similar character is Estrildis, the rival of Queen Gwendolen, also a beautiful Germanic princess.

 The marriage of Rowena in the Gesta Regum Anglorum by William of Malmesbury, a work contemporaneous with Monmouth's Historia, serves as an exemplum of the unification of ruling families after conquest, in this case Briton and German, thus legitimating the authority of the couple's descendants.
 Malmesbury had in mind Henry I and Matilda, whose marriage in 1100 had united for the first time the lineages, respectively, of the Normans and Anglo-Saxons.